devopsInterviews/Interviews/README.md

 You are going to deploy a simple app that runs on a kubernetes cluster.
 The app is a simple Flask webapp that connects to a mongoDB instance.
-The webapp requires only 100Mi of ram to run properly.
+The webapp requires only 100Mi of ram and 200m of cpu to run properly.

 In the CICD\Kubernetes\Yamls you have most of the needed yamls for the app deployment.

 What you need to do:

 - Fill in the pvc.yaml file so the mongodb will be able to write its data.
-- The pvc should use a storage class named ceph-rbd-sc, the pvc size should be 5Gi.
+- The pvc should can use the host storage (with a pv that also should be created), the pvc size should be 5Gi.
 - Change the mongo statefulset so the root username and password will be admin admin.
 - Write a nodePort service for the webApp (port: 5000, targetPort: 5000, nodePort: 32500)
 - If you find anything else you need to change in the yamls in order to run the application. do it!